Saturday, 26 October 2024

 African Paradise Flycatcher

 By late morning we had to leave for the long journey back to The Gambia.
 We were not allowed to stop very often, but we did get Bataleur for the list as well as White-backed and Hooded Vultures and Tawny Eagle - basically big obvious birds only!
+We also stopped so that Yankuba could buy a chair for his mother which we strapped the roof and took with us back to The Gambia.
 At a small lake shortly before hitting the border which we had seen on our way the previous day but not properly looked at we added our first Little Egret, a Greenshank, and over fifty Little Swift.
 Once back in the Gambia later in the afternoon a stop at Bangsang Quarry was very productive.
 In addition to a large colony of Red-throated Bee-eater we managed to find some Gosling's Bunting coming to the pools at the bottom, as well as a group of Sahel Bush Sparrow.
 As we approached the bridge to Janjanbureh once again the first Blue-bellied Roller of the trip was spotted - I remember being very excited about this as it was the one we hadn't yet seen.

 Red-throated Bee-eater colony